oatlog/oatlog/doc/report/main.typ

 production compiler backend Cranelift @cranelift.
 Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

+#TODO[We commented out Datalog section here, that's no good since we want to talk about Datalog
+later..]

 // #TODO[Explain limitations of aegraphs.
 Or not?
 Seems excessive]
 // it is actually unclear what exactly the weaknesses are with aegraphs, and therefore very hard to